-Trainings from the PY 2021 OEP approval process (Year 3 of EDE) are still available on REGTAP; however, CMS will release updates to these modules in early 2021 for Auditors and EDE Entities to take the revised modules (i.e., trainings for Year 4 of EDE).
-EDE Entities and their Auditors may take the existing trainings from Year 3 of EDE that currently exist on REGTAP prior to starting the audit instead of waiting for the updated trainings.
-EDE Entities and their Auditors who opt to do so must still take the updated trainings prior to submitting the audit.
-EDE Entities and their Auditors will be accountable for any updates in the updated trainings if they take this approach (i.e., they take the trainings from Year 3 of EDE prior to taking the trainings for Year 4 of EDE).
-EDE Entities and Auditors must take all of the updated modules listed above that CMS releases for Year 4 of EDE.
+EDE Entities to take the revised modules (i.e., trainings for Year 6 of EDE).
+EDE Entities and their Auditors may take the existing trainings from Year 5 of EDE that currently exist on REGTAP prior to starting the audit instead of waiting for the updated trainings.
+EDE Entities and their Auditors who opt to do so must still take the updated trainings for Year 6 prior to submitting the audit.
+EDE Entities and their Auditors will be accountable for any updates in the updated trainings if they take this approach (i.e., they take the trainings from Year 5 of EDE prior to taking the trainings for Year 6 of EDE, they must still take the updated trainings for Year 6 prior to submitting the audit(s)).